digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

     code 03-setup-ingress-controller/assets/manifests/ambassador/ambassador_listener.yaml
     ```

-6. Under `spec` section you will need to comment the `protocol` and unncomment the `protocolStack` for both `listener`s, like in the below example:
+6. In the `spec` section, you will need to comment out the `protocol` field and enable the `protocolStack` for both `listeners`, like in the example below:

     ```yaml
       ...